emberjs/data/guides/2-requests/1-overview.md

 <img class="dark-only" src="../images/handlers-all-purple.gif" alt="a flow diagram showing data resolving from server via a chain of request handlers" width="100%">
 <img class="light-only" src="../images/handlers-all-light-2.gif" alt="a flow diagram showing data resolving from server via a chain of request handlers" width="100%">

+This architecture allows us to quickly integrate any kind of pre- or post- processing for requests to ensure we get the data we want how we want it.

+*Warp***Drive** comes with a number of useful composable handlers pre-built:

+- [Fetch](/api/@warp-drive/core/variables/Fetch) - it makes `fetch` happen, and more
+- [AutoCompress](/api/@warp-drive/utilities/handlers/classes/AutoCompress) - automatically compress large request bodies and use streaming uploads where supported
+- [Gate](/api/@warp-drive/utilities/handlers/classes/Gate) - quickly activate/deactivate a handler per-request or more broadly

+As well as a suite of useful [utilities](http://localhost:5173/api/@warp-drive/utilities/handlers/) for handlers.